Frequently Asked Questions

 A request for proposal (RFP) is an invitation from a funder to submit applications on a specified topic with specified purposes.
 Unsolicited requests, however, are submitted on any topic of interest to the funder.
 If a foundation officer approaches a faculty or staff member and requests a proposal on a certain topic, these are solicited requests.

-The 990 is the tax return for a public foundation (more commonly called a public charity) and 990-PF is the tax return U.S. private foundations file.
-This public document provides fiscal data for the organization, names of trustees and officers, application information, and a complete list of grants made during a particular year.
-More information about how to read these forms can be found here.
+A 990 is the tax return for a foundation that provides fiscal data for the organization, names of trustees and officers, application information, and a complete list of grants made during a particular year.
+Video: Learn more from GuideStar about the 990 form >>

 Is there a development officer within my school that can also help with corporations and foundations?

-All three offices support research at Rice University, though in different ways.
-OCFR works closely with OSP and RCA to receive and manage grants from foundations and corporations.
+All three offices support research at Rice in different ways.
 OSP supports the submission of proposals to all external sponsors, including federal, state, and local agencies, foundations, and corporations.
 OCFR and OSP work closely together to submit proposals to and receive grants from companies and foundations, a process that involves properly routing proposals through Cayuse.

 What are the procedures for obtaining an NCE for my project?